fanvue/ai-coding/README.md

 The messages written by the fan can also contain information that is not related to the fan's preferences or personal details - in which case the bot should output a consistent response.
 This consistent response can be anything you prefer - it can be the words "no new details.", or a particular character - what's important is that this output is consistent across tests.

-For example, if the fan writes "Hello, how are you?", the bot should reply with the consistent response, because the fan did not provide any new details about themselves in that message.
+For example, if the fan writes _"Hello, how are you?"_, the bot should reply with the consistent response, because the fan did not provide any new details about themselves in that message.

 ## Second task: